top of page

 What does a Maritime Port Pilot Actually Do?

-Maritime pilots are vital for the safe navigation of ships through perilous waters near ports and harbors.
+Maritime pilots are vital for the safe navigation of ships through waters near ports and harbors.
 With over 2,900 ports needing their expertise, they are crucial for the global shipping industry.
 This industry involves about 99,800 ships, carrying goods worth $28.5 trillion in international trade.

-When ships near a port, a maritime pilot boards and takes over the bridge.
+When ships approach a port, a maritime pilot boards and takes over the bridge.
 They exchange information with the ship's master about the vessel's details, destination, and crew.
 This info helps the pilot guide the ship safely through challenging waters.

 Ensuring Safe Navigation in Congested Waters